2020 Delaware Senate election

 The 2020 Delaware Senate election was held on November 3, 2020, concurrently with the elections for the Delaware House of Representatives, to elect members to the Delaware General Assembly.
-11 of the 21 seats in the Delaware Senate are up for election.
+11 of the 21 seats in the Delaware Senate were up for election.
 Primary elections were held on September 16, 2020.

-Democrats increased their majority in the Senate by gaining two seats, winning 14 seats compared to 7 seats for the Republicans.
+Democrats increased their majority in the Senate by gaining two seats, winning 14 seats, compared to seven seats for the Republicans.